Now that NCAA brackets are out, here’s what you should know

 Gonzaga (26-3) is the No. 1 overall seed and will face Sun Belt champion Georgia State (18-10) on Thursday in Portland, Oregon.

 This marks the third straight tournament in which Gonzaga has been a No. 1 seed.
-Gonzaga lost to Texas Tech in a regional final as a No. 1 seed in 2019 and made its first Final Four appearance last year before falling to Baylor in the national championship game.
+Gonzaga lost to Texas Tech in a regional final as a No. 1 seed in 2019 and fell to Baylor in last season’s national championship game.

 Gonzaga was ranked second when the 2020 season was halted and very well could have earned a No. 1 seed that year as well if the tournament had gone on as planned.